News

 can retain moisture

-but also dries out the lower layers of the skin and in some cases can irritate sensitive skin and cause rashes and redness.
+, but at the same time dries out the lower layers of the skin and in some cases can irritate sensitive skin and cause rashes and redness.

 PEG